dmfay/massive-js/documents.md

 ### modify

-`modify` adds and updates fields in an existing document _without_ replacing the entire body.
-Fields not defined in the `changes` object are not modified.
+`modify` adds and updates fields in an existing document or documents _without_ replacing the entire body.
+Fields not defined in the `changes` object are not modified. `modify` takes an ID or criteria object, a changes object, and an optional name for the JSON or JSONB column.

-This function may be used with any JSON or JSONB column, not just with document tables.
-If used on a document table, it returns a promise for the updated document; otherwise, it will return the entire row.
+This function may be used with any JSON or JSONB column, not just with document tables, but the behavior is slightly different.
+With document tables, criteria objects will be tested against the document body; with other tables, they will be tested against the row.
+Likewise, the promise returned will be for the updated document with a document table, or for the entire row with another table.

 ```javascript
 db.reports.modify(1, {